romeovs/browserify-gulp/README.md

 ```

 All the options are passed to `browserify` internally so you can use
-`gulp-browserify` as a drop-in replacement fro `browserify`.
+`browserify-gulp` as a drop-in replacement fro `browserify`.

 ### `options.entries`
 An array of filenames that serve as an entrypoint, as with `browserify`.
 Can
-also be passed as a normal argument to `gulp-browserify`.
+also be passed as a normal argument to `browserify-gulp`.

 ### `options.watching`
-If this is set to `true`, `gulp-browserify` will keep
+If this is set to `true`, `browserify-gulp` will keep
 on watching the all the relevant files and rebuild everytime
 one of them changes.
 This is done using [`watchify`][watchify],
 which caches intermediate files, making the builds super fast.